sindresorhus/decamelize/readme.md

 Type: `string`\
 Default: `'_'`

-Character or string inserted to separate words in `string`.
+The character or string used to separate words.

 ```js
 import decamelize from 'decamelize';